 Jennifer has taken on many roles in the video game industry, including information technology, quality assurance, programming, writing, art, animations, music, foley, direction, community moderation, and video game journalism.

 As a video game journalist, she has written for Adventure Gamers, Adventure Lantern, The Adventuress, Arcade Heroes, Consolevision, DC Emulation, DC Evolution, DCEmu UK, The Dreamcast Junkyard, Dreamcast-Scene, Dream On, Emulation Camp, The International House of Mojo, Retrogames, Vintage Gaming, and Zophar's Domain.
 She has also contributed to articles for Retro Gamer magazine.

-She also contributed to open-source game projects, including ScummVM, ResidualVM, OpenBOR, and the Amnesia Fortnight community games Bad Golf: Community Edition and Pongball.
-She created several open source games which can be found on her Itch.io page.
-She also was the project leader and co-project leader, respectively, of two other Amnesia Fortnight community games: The Lost Dev Team and Amnesia Adventure.
+She also contributed to open-source game projects, including ScummVM, ResidualVM, OpenBOR, and the Amnesia Fortnight community game Bad Golf: Community Edition and Pongball.
+She also created DFAF Adventure, The Dreamcat Adventure, and ported OpenQuest to the Wintermute Engine.
+She was the project leader and co-project leader, respectively, of two other Amnesia Fortnight community games: The Lost Dev Team and Amnesia Adventure.